31 Years Ago: Keith Whitley Hits No. 1 With ‘I Wonder Do You Think of Me’

-Twenty-six years ago today (Sept.
+Thirty-one years ago today (Sept.
 9, 1989) was a bittersweet day for friends and family of the late Keith Whitley.
-It was on this day that his song "I Wonder Do You Think of Me" hit No. 1, only four months after his death by alcohol poisoning.
+It was on that date that Whitley's song "I Wonder Do You Think of Me" hit No. 1, only four months after his death by alcohol poisoning.

 "I Wonder Do You Think of Me" was followed by Whitley's final No. 1 single, "It Ain't Nothin'."
 It was included on several records released posthumously, including Greatest Hits in 1990, Super Hits in 1996 and 16 Biggest Hits in 2006.

 This story was originally written by Gayle Thompson, and revised by Annie Zaleski.